 For concreteness, this document will only refer to Internet protocols.
 However, SIP MAY also be used directly with protocols such as ATM AAL5, IPX, frame relay or X.25.
 The necessary naming conventions are beyond the scope of this document.
-User agents SHOULD implement both UDP and TCP transport.
-Proxy, registrar, and redirect servers MUST implement both UDP and TCP transport.
+All entities MUST support UDP.
+User agents SHOULD implement TCP transport.
+Stateful proxy, registrar, and redirect servers MUST implement TCP transport.
+Other transports MAY be supported by any entity.